Redbridge has one of the most advanced Council CCTV systems in the country, helping to keep residents and visitors safe.

 Subject access requests

-If you've made a subject access request application under the Data Protection Act 1998, please be aware it's unlikely to succeed.
+If you've made a subject access request application under the Data Protection Act 2018, please be aware it's unlikely to succeed.
 The chances of the Council recording any personal data in our images is extremely low, as our cameras are zoomed out to record a wide angle overview of roads.
-Any request made will be dealt with at a cost of £10, but please bear in mind that the delay in dealing with the request may mean any video images are overwritten before they can be produced as evidence for applicants.
+Any request is free, but please bear in mind that the delay in dealing with the request may mean any video images are overwritten before they can be produced as evidence for applicants.